 Still, though, there was no sound—not even laughter from me and Ken.
 We were frightened.
 Not of getting in trouble, of course, we could explain the whole joke to Junior when he returned, and everything would be fine.
 No, we were scared of something we could only have vaguely imagined before.
 We thought now that we may have pushed the old man over the brink.

 Just then, Joe started shaking.
 Actually, he was heaving convulsively.
 His shoulders bounced up and down as he stood there with his hands covering his face.
 But still, he made no sound.

 “Yeah, c’mon, Joe,” Ken joined in, standing on Joe’s other side.
 “It wasn’t the lens from the camera.
 We were just playing a joke on you.”

 “Yeah, Joe, c’mon!
 In-out-in-out…” Ken implored, inhaling and exhaling in an exaggerated fashion.
 Ken and I looked at each other with panic in our eyes.

 Suddenly, Joe emerged from whatever it was had overtaken him.
+His head rose, and he removed his hands from his face.
 In a split second, he had each of us by the upper arm.
-Then he started addressing us in a slow, deliberate, determined tone and got more excited as he went: “You two guys are gonna kill me, I swear it!
-You’re gonna play a joke or break something, or offend a customer—“
+Then he started addressing us in a slow, deliberate, determined tone and got more excited as he went: “You…two…guys…are…gonna kill me!
+I swear it!
+You’re gonna play a joke or break something, or offend a customer—”

 He was getting really worked up now, cutting off the circulation in our arms, looking from one of us to the other.